mcfwalker/qwkshot/docs/TECHNICAL_DESIGN.md

   - Handle RPC errors with proper user feedback
   - Implement loading states and progress indicators
   - Use toast notifications for user feedback
+  - Use tooltips to explain the reason for disabled interactive elements
   - Handle animation state errors with clear user guidance
   - Provide contextual help for lock state requirements
   - Implement graceful fallbacks for animation playback